Molecularity: Difference between molecularity and order of reaction

 On the other hand, the molecularity of this reaction is undefined, because it involves a mechanism of more than one step.
-However, we can consider the molecularity of the individual elementary reactions that make up this mechanism: the first step is termolecular because it involves three reactant molecules, while the second step is bimolecular because it involves two reactant molecules.
+However, we can consider the molecularity of the individual elementary reactions that make up this mechanism: the first step is trimolecular because it involves three reactant molecules, while the second step is bimolecular because it involves two reactant molecules.